-Fake Loan App List (2025 – Apps Banned or Flagged by RBI)
+Fake Loan App List (2026 – Apps Banned or Flagged in India)

-"A verified list of fake, banned, or unsafe loan apps in India for 2025, along with tips to identify fraud and protect your data."
+"An updated 2026 list of fake, banned, or unsafe loan apps in India, along with clear warning signs and steps to protect yourself from digital lending fraud."

 author-image